-Do you have natural red hair, or is your current hair reddish, and you wish to switch to a more vibrant purple shade?
-If so, you might ask, “Can I put purple over red hair?”
+Do you have natural red hair, or hair that looks red right now, and you want a brighter purple shade?
+If yes, you may ask, “Can I put purple over red hair?”

-If you’re serious about joining the purple movement, we recommend reading this simple guide before adding purple dye to your red hair.
+If you’re serious about joining the purple movement, read this simple guide before adding purple dye to your red hair.

 Can I Dye Purple Over Red Hair?

-So, you can dye purple over red hair but you may need to lighten it first to get the desired result.
+So yes, you can dye purple over red hair.
+For a true purple, you often need to lighten first.

 How to Dye My Red Hair Purple?

-If you want a true purple shade, there are two ways you can dye your red hair purple.
+If you want a true purple shade, there are two ways to dye your red hair purple.

 First, decide which shade of purple you want, considering your skin tone.
 Here’s a simple guideline: